qt-creator/qt-creator/README.md

     * ActiveState Active Perl
     * MinGW with g++ 4.8 or Visual Studio 2015 or later
     * jom

-  The optional Clang code model requires LLVM.
-A manual build of it requires in addition:
-    * cmake
 * On Mac OS X: latest Xcode
 * On Linux: g++ 4.8 or later
-* LLVM 3.9.0 or later (optional, needed for the Clang Code Model)
+* LLVM/Clang 3.9.0 or later (optional, needed for the Clang Code Model, see the section "Get LLVM/Clang for the Clang Code Model")
+    * CMake (only for manual builds of LLVM/Clang)
 * Qbs 1.7.x (optional, sources also contain Qbs itself)

 The installed toolchains have to match the one Qt was compiled with.